6 Expert Tips for Creating Memorable, Viral Content That Converts

 But explainer videos are not only great for B2C marketing efforts.
 If you happen to market B2B products or services, you can also successfully use them to explain a complex product as a sales enablement tool or as a part of a business strategy pitch.

 Here is a great example of B2B animated video explainer video we produced for one of our clients:

 What you can see is that this B2B video isn’t just another yawn-worthy ad.
 Instead, we’ve decided to tap into the comic book aesthetic featuring top superheroes to convey our client’s key message in a clear and memorable way.

-Harness the power of storytelling (especially in B2B marketing)
+Harness the power of storytelling in viral content (especially in B2B marketing)